dreamfactorysoftware/ios-sdk/README.md

 ###Getting Started

-As always, clone this repo
+To use the iOS SDK, simply clone this repo.

 ####Importing the Xcode Project